 If you’ve been following along with my kitchen experiments for any length of time, you know that I’m a huge fan of swapping in Greek yogurt in salads and casseroles – just check out my extra-crunchy broccoli salad, corn, crab, and tomato salad, or horseradish dill coleslaw.

 This cake is easy.
 As in, mix everything by hand, easy.
 As in, one mixing bowl, one whisk, and one rubber spatula to wash easy.
-I debated if I wanted to do a more cookie or pound cake texture by beating the butter with the sugar, or a more muffin-like approach with melted butter.

 Other Easy Coffee Cakes:

 - Chocolate Chip Cherry Upside Down Cake

 - Almond Rhubarb Cake